gynamics/zsh-usepkg/README.md

 - `:ensure` try to fetch this plugin if not found, or print an error if it is missed.
   - default value: `true`
 - `:fetcher` specifies which program is used for fetching the package, here we use `git`
-  - available options: `
+  - available options:
-    - git`: clone a repository to ``USEPKG_DATA`, you can use `:branch` to specify a branch -`curl`: download a single script file with given URL -`nope`: simply find a file in given local path
+    - `git`: clone a repository to `USEPKG_DATA`, you can use `:branch` to specify a branch
+    - `curl`: download a single script file with given URL
+    - `nope`: simply find a file in given local path
   - default value: `git`
 - `:from` specifies an upstream domain name, or server address. (or local path, only for `nope`)
   - default value: `https://github.com`